XiNiHa/website/src/contents/en/experiences/Work Experiences/nutritionCourt.md

   - NutritionCourt is an AI healthcare startup that creates a personalized meal plan based on a user's health data.
 ---

-Due to the nature of a small startup, I also worked on various fields other than frontend.
+Due to the nature of a small startup, I also worked in various fields other than frontend.